shivamVR46/SortableChallenge/README.md

 ##If the input or config are altered make sure to build the Docker File each time

 # Docker run command :
+ docker run chllenge:latest > output.json
+ ##Output.json will be generated in the same folder